 The feeling of being unable to do things we would like to do creates tension and underlying stress.
 We often focus on events, habits and pressures which prevent us living out our dreams and which make us stressed – all of which is negative.
 It can be helpful sometimes to switch the focus to something we want to do, something positive which will make us happy.
 These do not have to be enormous events to have a big impact.

 For example, perhaps you are a new mum and you would just love the chance to wake up late and have a coffee in the bath with a magazine before starting the day?
-Maybe you have always wanted to see the sun rise over the sea and could travel to a local beach?
+Now’s the time to treat yourself.
+Maybe you have always wanted to start a pre summer fitness plan, but never had the time?
+Now’s ideal for you to look up free plans on YouTube and get started.
 Perhaps you have always wanted to paint one wall in your kitchen bright yellow and could take the plunge?
 Small desires can be achievable, but they often fall by the wayside.

 This weekend think about something you have always wanted to make happen and do it.
 This will give you a greater feeling of self-worth and make you feel empowered to make other changes in your life as you gain confidence that you can make things happen – even if they are just for you.

 Have a good laugh!